litestar-org/litestar/docs/usage/10-plugins.md

 ## Builtin Plugins

-Currently, Starlite includes a single plugin `starlite.plugins.sql_alchemy.SQLAlchemyPlugin`, with other plugins being planned / discussed - see the pinned issues in github for the current state of these.

 ### SQLAlchemyPlugin

-To use the `SQLAlchemyPlugin` simply import it and pass it to the `Starlite` constructor:
+To use the `SQLAlchemyPlugin` import it and pass it to the `Starlite` constructor:

 ```python title="my_app/main.py"
 from starlite import Starlite